alttch/eva-hmi-block_ui/doc/dashboard.rst

 Dashboard page
 **************

-Dashboard is usually a primary page of interface.
+Dashboard is usually a primary page of the interface.

 .. figure:: images/dashboard.jpg
     :scale: 50%